Jeremycouturier/NcorpiON/README.md

 You can install NcorpiON with the git command

-      - git clone
+      git clone

 Later on, you can update NcorpiON by running

-      - git pull
+      git pull

-To run a simulation, first update the file src/parameters.h and then :
+To run a simulation, first update the file src/parameters.h

+Then to run a simulation and to produce an animation

+      ./ncorpion.sh number_of_images_to_be_produced path_where_to_produce_them
+      cd path_where_to_produce_them/gif && ffmpeg -i %d.png -vf palettegen palette.png && ffmpeg -framerate 25 -i "%d.png" -i palette.png -lavfi paletteuse ncorpion.gif && ffmpeg -framerate 25 -i "%d.png" -i palette.png -lavfi paletteuse ncorpion.mp4

-      - Without producing an animation :
+To run the simulation without producing an animation

-      - Producing an animation :
+      make clean && make && make clean && ./ncorpion

 ## Documentation

 The full documentation of NcorpiON is available at <https://ncorpion.com>